 - 1. For reasons of methodology, the provisions concerning the carrier's liability for damage caused to objects on the person of the passenger, hand luggage and animals have been grouped together in Section 1.
 When such damages occur in connection with the death of, or injury to the passenger, the objective liability of the carrier, as provided for in Article 26, § 1, indent 2 of the CIV Uniform Rules 1980, remains applicable, the possible grounds for exoneration being retained.
 This provision has been incorporated in Article 33, with Article 26 having to be applied analogously (§ 1). - 2.
+In § 2, the rule in respect of liability for fault has been taken over from Article 47 §§ 2 and 3 of CIV 1980.
 In the case of damages caused to articles on the person of the passenger, hand luggage and animals which is not connected with the death of, or injury to the passenger, the liability for fault is retained.
-In the new § 2, the regulation in respect of liability for fault has been taken from Articles 47, §§ 2 and 3 of the CIV Uniform Rules 1980.